-Applicants with disabilities, accommodation and accessibility needs, or special dietary needs will follow the same application process and indicate their requested accommodation on the form.
+Applicants with disabilities, accommodation and accessibility needs, or special dietary needs will follow the same application process and indicate their requested accommodations on the form.

 The virtual workshop relies heavily on Zoom and Zoom’s auto-generated closed captions for the majority of our online sessions.
 A live captioner can be requested.
 We recognize that disabilities and accessibility needs vary and encourage you to contact us if you have specific questions.
 Clarion West will make every attempt to meet the needs of all of our students, within the limits of the workshop structure and current facilities.
 We welcome recommendations.